 If you’re a visual learner, try mind mapping, a technique that allows you to visually organize information in a diagram.
 First, you write a word in the center of a blank page.
 From there, you write major ideas and keywords and connect them directly to the central concept.
 Other related ideas will continue to branch out.

-The structure of a mind map is related to the way our brains store and retrieve information.
+The structure of a mind map is related to how our brains store and retrieve information.
 Mind mapping your notes instead of just writing them down can improve your reading comprehension.
 It also enables you to see the big picture by communicating the hierarchy and relationships between concepts and ideas.

 So, how do you do it?